ThibautGery/docker-logging-example/article.md

   logstash_format true
 </match>
 ```
-Don't forget to change the the hosts to point to your elasticsearch instance.
+Don't forget to change the hosts to point to your elasticsearch instance.

 The `logstash_format true` configuration is meant to make writing data into
-ElasticSearch compatible to what Logstash writes.
+ElasticSearch compatible with what Logstash writes.
 By doing this, one could
 take advantage of Kibana.

 If you use an unsecured network (like internet), you can put basic authentication